fiskl-accounting/help-docs/docs/Integrations/Payment-Gateways/gocardless-integration.md

 Use the [GoCardless calculator](https://gocardless.com/pricing/) to understand the fee structure.
 Pay attention to invoices over $2000 as an additional fee is added.
 :::

-## Disconnecting
+## Disconnecting GoCardless for Fiskl

-There are two ways to disconnect:
+There are two ways to disconnect GoCardless from Fiskl:

 1. In Fiskl, go to the `Integrations` page and select the X on the connected GoCardless card
 1. You can also disconnect Fiskl from within GoCardless